Ensembl/ensembl-hive-docker-swarm/docs/howto.rst

             }
         }

-6. An "init" system is required for beekeeper to run "LOCAL" jobs.
+6. An "init" system is required for Beekeeper to run "LOCAL" Workers.
 It is also generally required if your application contains services or daemons.  eHive's minimalistic script only ensures that all the processes are properly ripped.